MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -InputObject

-Specifies an application object.
-To obtain an application object, use the [Get-CMApplication](Get-CMApplication.md) cmdlet.
+Specify an app object to configure.
+To get this object, use the [Get-CMApplication](Get-CMApplication.md) cmdlet.

 ```yaml
 Type: IResultObject